neuro-inc/ml-recipe-hier-attention/README.md

 ![](img/scheme.png)

 The recipe includes two scenarios.
-You can train the model yourself from scratch with ability to make changes in data processing or architecture, it isn't tricky.
+You can **train the model** yourself from scratch with ability to make changes in data processing or architecture, it isn't tricky.
-Or/and you can play with a pretrained model: write your own review or pick the random one from the test set, then visualize the model’s predictions.
+Or/and you can **play with a trained model** in jupyter notebook: write your own review or pick the random one from the test set, then visualize the model’s predictions.

 ![](img/visualization.png)